How much do tilers charge in 2022?

-How much a tiler charges will vary from job to job, often dependent on the size of the bathroom or space being tiled – and will also factor in things such as whether they’re required to tile a floor, walls or a combination of both.
-On top of this you have the usual considerations, such as where you live and how urgently you need the work doing.
+How much a tiler charges will vary from job to job, largely depending on the size of the bathroom or space being tiled – but will also factor in things such as whether they’re required to tile a floor, walls or a combination of both.

 One thing you can definitely take care of yourself before booking a tiler is choosing your tiles.
-We’ve written before about the benefits of mosaic tiling.
+We’ve written before about the benefits of mosaic tiling, but visiting your local tiling or hardware shop and selecting the materials you'd like will always help to reduce time and money.

-If you’d like to get in to the nitty gritty of what a tiler is going to cost, read on.
+If you’d like to get in to the details of what a tiler is going to cost, read on.
 We’ve gathered together some sample prices based on tiling jobs booked through Local Heroes.

 For each we’ve given you the average price, but also the range of prices that average has come from – so you can get a feel for the market value of a task.